robinagist/Manic-Mapped-Memory-Server/README.md

 + pip installation
 + automatic column hashing added as an extra column of data in the memmap
 + provide for secure file updating and indexing remotely
++ ability for manic to pull files via HTTP (or other) request methods
 + a testing tool that is already in the works